Frijol/climate-change/README.md

 ### Specific area assessments

+#### Areas of Opportunity

+- Potentially the most interesting section, might be blindingly naive, might be unfocused.
+Hard to tell at this point.

+#### Entities

+- This probably makes sense only as personal notes, not useful for me to make a yellow pages unless for immediate use on a project
+- Funds: Might be most useful to ID how to find funds vs. taking notes on specific funds.
+How grants work, how other funding types work.
+Challenging to do this without reaching beyond my experience.

+#### Causes

+- More of a let's-get-up-to-speed than an in-depth analysis.
+Patchy but could be handy to reference as intro to issues we are trying to solve.
+- Causes boils down to: we need to reduce fossil fuel emissions in a lot of ways

 #### Energy

 - Biofuel is fairly complete as a basic intro to the issue for non-chemists.
 Not much there for "where do we go next?"